 Acquiring funds for your research is an important milestone for every researcher.
 As the deadline for submitting the grant proposal approaches, there’s a sense of fear that engulfs you into thinking that your application is probably not the best one.
-While every element of your grant proposal is important to the reviewer, your letter of support for grant has a potential to strengthen their belief in your research idea.
-A letter of support may probably not clinch the funding; however, it could make your grant proposal more competitive, especially when the letter is written by highly influential and renowned individuals or organizations.
+While every element of your grant proposal is important to the reviewer, your letter of support for the grant has a potential to strengthen their belief in your research idea.
+A letter of support may probably not clinch the funding; however, it could make your grant proposal more competitive, especially when it is written by highly influential and renowned individuals or organizations.

 What is a Letter of Support for Grant?

 A letter of support is a document used to validate the credibility of your research through a third-party testimonial.
 This testimony should back up your claims of success as well as the promises to deliver results.

 The letter implies that other organizations or funders think your proposal has merit.
 It signifies that your project has the potential of delivering proposed results.
 In addition, it provides a compelling and persuasive reason for a funder to support your grant proposal.

 Who Should Write a Letter of Support for Grant?

 Letters of support play a major role in determining whether or not your research project is worthy of funding.
 Therefore, it is important to identify the right people to write it.